 So, which is better?

-If you want a durable, long-lasting option that can be used on any type of stovetop, hard anodized aluminum cookware is a better choice.
+If you want a durable, long-lasting option, hard anodized cookware is a better choice.

 In the end, the decision comes down to personal preference.
 Consider your needs and budget when choosing between ceramic and hard anodized aluminum cookware.